Arize-ai/client_python/src/arize/_generated/api_client/docs/EvaluatorsApi.md

 - Provide either `template_config` or `code_config` to match the evaluator's `type`.
   `code_config.type` is a separate inner discriminator (`MANAGED` or `CUSTOM`) and is unrelated to the top-level `type`.
   Schema and constraints match Create Evaluator.
+- For a template version, `template_config.llm_config.ai_integration_id` must reference an AI integration that exists and is accessible to the evaluator's space; otherwise the request fails with `404`.

+**Responses**
+- `201` — version created; returns the new `EvaluatorVersion`.
+- `400` — malformed request: `evaluator_id` fails ID-format validation, the
+  request body fails schema validation (e.g. malformed JSON), or `type`/`config` mismatch a documented invalid shape.
+- `401` — missing or invalid credentials.
+- `403` — the evaluator is readable but the caller lacks permission to create a version on it.
+- `404` — `evaluator_id` does not exist or is not readable by the caller (`Evaluator not found`), or `template_config.llm_config.ai_integration_id` does not exist or is not accessible to this space (`LLM integration not found or not accessible to this space`).
+- `422` — the body is well-formed JSON but fails business validation (e.g. missing `commit_message`, invalid template column name).
+- `429` — rate limit exceeded.

 **Valid example** (template version)
 ```json